crhume/CourseraTidyDataProject/README.md

 where `...` denotes the remaining 86 columns which included (not case sensitive) either the word "mean" or the word "std" in the description, again this is based on the discussion in [David's Project FAQ](https://class.coursera.org/getdata-016/forum/thread?thread_id=50) where he explains that this is what was intended by the direction to pull only these values out.
 I have chosen to interpret this to mean all of the columns with means rather than only those which listed out something like "mean()" or "std()".

-Subject numbers are as included in the files, activityName is as found in the `activity_labels.txt` file, and the remaining column headers are those found in the `features.txt` file (as appropriate).
+Subject numbers are as included in the files, activityName is as found in the `activity_labels.txt` file, and the remaining column headers are those found in the `features.txt` file (after being subjected to some search and replacement to make them more readible).

 The data frame is sorted by subject then activity, since I didn't see this specified.
 Fortunately this is easy enough to change if needed.